 - TMS for refractory bipolar depression

-- Thyroid augmentation in selected rapid-cycling presentations
+- Thyroid augmentation in selected bipolar depression rapid cycling presentations

 - Ketamine infusions for short-term antidepressant and antisuicidal effects when conventional options fail